zimmski/tavor/doc/complete-example.md

 **Delta-debugging** or in general **reducing** is a method to reduce data to its minimum while still complying to defined constraints.
 In our example the data is a key-driven test file which fails and the constraint is that the reduced test case should still fail.
 Therefore the final result of the delta-debugging process should be a minimal test case which still triggers the same bug as the original test case.
 This can be automatically or semi-automatically done by the `reduce` command of the Tavor binary.
 The binary uses our Tavor format file to parse and validate the given key-driven file and tries to reduce its data according to rules defined by the format file.
 For instance optional content like repetitions can be reduced to a minimal repetition.
 In our example we can reduce the iterations of the vending loop.

-We will use bug and the key-driven test file `testset/fba58bb35d28010b61c8004fadcb88a3.test` which were introduced in [one of the subsections of "Introducing bugs"](#bugs-second-25-coin).
+We will use the bug and the key-driven test file `testset/fba58bb35d28010b61c8004fadcb88a3.test` which were introduced in [one of the subsections of "Introducing bugs"](#bugs-second-25-coin).
 The file has the following content.

 ```
 credit	0